bling0390/leech-bot/README.en.md

 - `BOT_DOWNLOAD_LOCATION`: Download file storage path
 - `MAXIMUM_LEECH_WORKER`: Maximum number of simultaneous download tasks
 - `MAXIMUM_SYNC_WORKER`: Maximum number of simultaneous synchronization tasks
+- `MAXIMUM_NOTIFY_WORKER`: Maximum number of notification workers (controls Telegram push concurrency)
+- `DISK_FREE_THRESHOLD_BYTES`: Disk free-space threshold (bytes).
+When free space is less than or equal to this value, downloads pause and alerts are sent.
+Set to 0 to disable.
 - `SHOULD_USE_DATETIME_CATEGORY`: Whether to use date as category directory

 ### Database Configuration